Betelgeuse vs Rigel (How Are They Different?)

 *This post may contain affiliate links.
 This means we may make a commission if you purchase an item using one of our links*

 Betelgeuse and Rigel are two of the brightest stars in the night sky and the most luminous celestial bodies in the constellation Orion.
 Still, there are key differences; Betelgeuse is a red supergiant, and Rigel is a blue-white supergiant.
-Betelgeuse is bigger, but Rigel is more massive.
+Betelgeuse is physically larger, but Rigel is more massive and hotter.

 Continue reading to explore the similarities and differences between these two colossal stars.
 Learn how to tell them apart in the night sky and what will happen when they reach the end of their lives.